NAHJ/2018-coding-track/src/pages/blog/2018-07-06-hello-javascript.md

 So far, we've been assigning a value to each variable, but what happens if we don't?

-<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-005?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe class="repl-embed" height="400px" width="100%" src="https://repl.it/@erikreyna/js-005?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 **undefined**, makes sense right?
 We haven't defined what the variable will be or if we are grabbing it from somewhere, the program hasn't defined what it is.
 This is important to know because a huge part of programming is knowing what exists and what doesn't, it's what dictates *control flow*.

 Now let's look at an example of control flow using an if/else statement.
 Remember what I mentioned about syntax and grammar?

-<iframe height="400px" width="100%" src="https://repl.it/@erikreyna/js-006?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe class="repl-embed" height="400px" width="100%" src="https://repl.it/@erikreyna/js-006?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 Beautiful programs is more about concise and clear expression than it is about being clever.
 9 times out of 10 you'll have teammates that will enjoy working on a codebase with you if you write clean and readable code, than if you write convoluted albeit extremely performant code.